 A wide open throttle acceleration test and a constant speed test.
 The combination of both tests simulates urban traffic acceleration given by:

-[

-$$a{urban} = 0.0050 P_c / m{ref} + 0.6651$$
+[ $a{urban}$ = 0.9565 log $P_n$ / $m{ref}$ - 0.7218

-Equation 8.4.2.-1]
+Equation 8.4.2.-1 ]

 8.4.2.2.
 Wide open throttle test

 When the front of the vehicle reaches the line AA' the accelerator control shall be fully engaged (without operating the automatic downshift to a lower range than normally used in urban driving) and held fully engaged until the rear of the vehicle reaches line BB'.
 The accelerator control shall then be released.

+[Note: Pre-acceleration may be necessary to avoid the delay acceleration of some vehicles.]

 8.4.2.3.
 Constant speed test

-During the constant speed test the accelerator control shall be held fixed in such a position as will maintain between AA' and BB' the constant speed specified in paragraph 8.4.2.5.
+During the constant speed test the accelerator control shall be held fixed in such a position as to maintain the constant speed specified in paragraph 8.4.2.4.1. between AA' and BB'.

-8.4.2.4.
+- 8.4.2.4.
 Target values

-8.4.2.4.1.
+- 8.4.2.4.1.
 Test speed

-The test speed is 50 km/h \pm 1km/h.
+The test speed is 50 km/h $\pm$ 1km/h.